Trick play: Fakes

 Conventional trick plays involve the defense's inability to quickly react to changes in direction, based on the basic assumption that such changes rarely occur.
 Another class of trick plays are deliberately more tricky, involving deception about the position of the ball, the state of the play, or taking advantages of tricks in the rules.

 Statue of Liberty

-The "Statue of Liberty play" starts with a snap to the quarterback, who falls back, preparing for a pass.
+The "Statue of Liberty play", named for its resemblance to the Statue of Liberty, starts with a snap to the quarterback, who falls back, preparing for a pass.
 Normally the snap is caught in two hands, and then the ball is moved to the throwing hand (typically right) while the non-throwing arm moves lower.
 In this trick, the quarterback carries out the same motions, but moves the ball to the non-throwing hand.
 When he fakes the pass, the non-throwing arm is moved behind his back, hiding the ball.
 One of the backs, running in the direction opposite the fake pass, takes the ball and starts a rush.
 Like the reverse, the goal is to catch the defense on the wrong side of the line, and can be a high-value play when executed successfully.
 However, the movements and timing required are difficult and can easily lead to blown plays.